 We have achieved our 90% standard when the time between the "Time of Call' and 'Time in Attendance' of first fire engine arriving at the incident is less than the response standard.

-Quarterly response decreased 0.11% over the same quarter of the previous year.
+Quarterly response increased 0.53% over the same quarter of the previous year.

 3.3 Total Fire Engine Availability